 - Object to processing of your personal information and/or your organisation’s information, where we are relying on a legitimate interest (or those of a third party) and there is something about your and/or your organisation’s particular situation which makes you want to object to processing on this ground.
 You also have the right to object where we are processing your personal information and/or your organisation’s information for direct marketing purposes.

 - Request the restriction of processing of your personal information and/or your organisation’s information.
 This enables you to ask us to suspend the processing of the information, for example if you want us to establish its accuracy or the reason for processing it.

 - Request the transfer of your personal information and/or your organisation’s information to another party.

 If you want to review, verify, correct or request erasure of your personal information and/or your organisation’s information, object to the processing of your personal data and/or your organisation’s data, or request that we transfer a copy of the information to another party, please contact a Managing Partner in writing.

 When you enter into a business relationship with Kubrick Group Limited, you provided consent to us processing your and/or your organisation’s information.
 You have the right to withdraw your consent for processing for that purpose at any time.
 To withdraw your consent, please email email@example.com.
 Once we have received notification that you have withdrawn your consent, we will no longer process your information, subject to our retention policy, we will dispose of your personal data and/or your organisation’s data securely.

-We have appointed a data protection officer (DPO) to oversee compliance with this privacy notice.
-If you have any questions about this privacy notice or how we handle your personal information and/or your organisation’s information, please contact the DPO, Lawrence Freeman by email on email@example.com.
-You have the right to make a complaint at any time to the DPO and the Information Commissioner's Office (ICO), the UK supervisory authority for data protection issues.
+If you have any questions about this privacy notice or how we handle your personal information, please contact our Data Compliance Manager (DCM) on DCM@kubrickgroup.com.
+You have the right to make a complaint at any time to the DCM and the Information Commissioner's Office (ICO), the UK supervisory authority for data protection issues.